 When your ballot is received the status will show as "Received".
 Your ballot status will change to "Accepted" or "Unaccepted" once it is processed.
 If your ballot is "Unaccepted" you can call the Voter Information Hotline at (301) 322-7497 or email email@example.com to receive further information.
 Ballot processing will continue for several days past Election Day, September 14.
 2021.

-If you'd like to learn about how the ballot-tracking process works, click here
+Learn about how the ballot-tracking process works,

 Watch Democracy in Action!